imjoshin/pc-queue/README.md

 ## 🔍 What It Does

 The Pokémon Center site already updates your queue position using JavaScript.
-However, the element that holds the position (`#position`) is present in the DOM but **not rendered**.
+However, the element that holds the position (`#position`) is **not rendered**.
 This extension:

 1. **Adds a missing DOM element** that Pokémon Center's script will update with your current position.
 2. **Observes changes** to that position.